pjmattingly/Zombie-dancing-disease-tracker/README.md

+(An example audit log service used to demonstrate Python proficiency for a job application. )

 # Zombie dancing disease tracker
  An audit log service (Service) for tracking medical information related to the widespread Zombie dancing disease.